Email This Post Email This Post Print This Post Print This Post

 A pretty girl in faded red pants stepped out of a shop, talking on a cell phone.
 She took in the parrot in the absent-mindedly, absorbed several network hops away.
 She exited my field of vision, stage right, but returned a few minutes later.
 This time she stopped and genuinely stared at the parrot before heading back into a shop.

-A hippie, dread-locked and tie-died, stopped and grinned delightedly at it.
+A hippie, dread-locked and tie-dyed, stopped and grinned delightedly at it.
 There was no discernible transition from “see” to “grin,” and something about that bothered me.
 There was something scripted about the response; her engagement of the parrot was not authentic.

 -6-